1 Outdoor painting benefits

-You’ll see things you never expected that will lead to great paintings.
-For instance, I saw the sun come out after the rain and it was an amazing scene of dazzling light and mist that I would never have experienced if i had just been at home in the studio.
-I’ve seen beautiful layers of mist in the countryside early in the morning.
-I’ve seen the final glow of the evening sun across a bay.
+You’ll see things you never expected that will inspire you to paint and will often lead to great paintings.
+For instance, I saw the sun come out after the rain and it was an amazing scene of dazzling light and mist that I would never have experienced if I had just been at home in the studio.
+This painting later won a prize.

 Finally, it is challenging and you will fail a lot.
-But then one of those paintings will work and the feeling of satisfaction is so incredible.
-You will feel like you did something worthwhile - and you did.
+And especially when you paint outdoors you will experience far more challenges than in the studio.
+But then one of those paintings will work and the feeling of overcoming all those challenges to produce a good painting will give you an incredible feeling of satisfaction.
+You will feel like you did something almost heroic – and you did.

 It is very important to be prepared when you paint outdoors especially if you are travelling into the countryside or remote places.
 Before you think about art materials you need to think about safety and comfort – otherwise you could have a hard time and even get into real trouble.

 1 Always tell somebody where you are going